tammo-v/astro-platform-starter/src/pages/patents.md

 ## Authentication Patent Suite

-Symbolic Computing’s first portfolio consists of eight provisional patents, together defining a single substrate for authentication.
+Symbolic Computing’s first portfolio consists of eight provisional patents, together defining a unified framework for authentication.

-Each addresses a specific vertical but relies on the same model: device-rooted keys, secure hardware, and mutual cryptographic proof at the moment of access.
+Each addresses a different vertical but relies on the same underlying substrate, ensuring consistency across services, devices, networks, and transactions.

 ---

 ### Part A — Wireless Authentication

 - **A1.
 Device-Rooted Network Authentication**
-  Passwordless Wi-Fi/Ethernet access, with authentication inseparable from association.
+  Seamless access to Wi-Fi and wired networks, anchored directly in the device.

 - **A2.
 Device-Rooted Peer Authentication**
-  Secure pairing for peripherals; no “connected but not authenticated” states; theft-proof by design.
+  Stronger trust for peripherals and peer devices, built into everyday pairing.

 - **A3.
 Device-Rooted IoT Authentication**
-  Cryptographic onboarding and lifecycle control for devices at home and in enterprise/industry.
+  Secure onboarding and lifecycle management for connected devices, at home or in industry.

 - **A4.
 Device-Rooted Physical Authentication**
-  “Your device is your key” for cars, offices, hospitality, and home—OS-mediated and revocable.
+  Turning personal devices into keys for cars, buildings, and hospitality.

 ---

 ### Part B — Online Authentication

 - **B1.
 Device-Rooted Service Authentication**
-  Reciprocity at the first handshake—devices prove themselves to services as services prove themselves to devices.
+  Extending device trust into the way services are accessed online.

 - **B2.
 Device-Rooted Account Authentication**
-  “Your account is your devices”—login as local proof; passwords and resets disappear.
+  A consistent model for accounts and identity, spanning devices and platforms.

 - **B3.
 Device-Rooted Transaction Orchestration**
-  OS-level shopping basket—payments, subscriptions, fulfillment as a single signed authorization.
+  A unified approach to purchases, subscriptions, and fulfillment.

 - **B4.
 Device-to-Service Authentication**
-  Mutual proof and verifiable receipts for backend/API traffic.
+  Strengthening trust between backend systems and APIs.

 ---